A note on Morita equivalence to graph inverse semigroups: Preliminaries

 \begin{thm}[Funk, Lawson, Steinberg] Let $S$ and $T$ be inverse semigroups.
 The following are equivalent: \begin{enumerate} \item $S$ and $T$ are strongly Morita equivalent. \item The categories $C(S)$ and $C(T)$ are equivalent. \item The categories $L(S)$ and $L(T)$ are equivalent. \end{enumerate} \end{thm}

 We shall say that $S$ and $T$ are \emph{Morita equivalent} if any of the above conditions hold.
+As alluded to above, if $S$ and $T$ are inverse semigroups where $S$ is an enlargement of $T$, then $S$ is Morita equivalent to $T$.
+This fact will be important in the proof of our main theorem (Theorem \ref{thm:MEgraph}).

-Two Morita equivalent inverse semigroups $S$ and $T$ share a number of algebraic properties that will be useful in this paper.
+Morita equivalent inverse semigroups $S$ and $T$ share a number of algebraic properties that will be useful in this paper.
 For example, given an idempotent $e$ in $S$, there is an idempotent $f$ in $T$ such that $eSe \cong fTf$ \cite{SteinbergMorita}.
 A semigroup of the form $eSe$ is called a \emph{local submonoid} of $S$.
 If $P$ is some property of inverse semigroups, we say that \emph{$S$ satisfies $P$ locally} if $eSe$ satisfies $P$ for each idempotent $e$ in $S$.
 We record here a well-known fact about local submonoids.

 \begin{prop} Suppose $S$ is an inverse semigroup and $e,f$ are idempotents in $S$ such that $e \mathcal{D} f$.
 Then there is an isomorphism $\pi : eSe \to fSf$ such that $s \, \mathcal{D} \, \pi(s)$ for all $s \in eSe$. \end{prop}